 Whenever you set foot on another person’s property, whether it’s a home or business, Florida law requires the property owner to keep you “reasonably” safe.
 If the owner notices a dangerous situation, such as a spill, he or she must correct the danger within a reasonable amount of time so it won’t hurt anyone.

 Supermarkets are a common site of slip-and-fall accidents because they are busy and liquids and foods can leak, spill, or otherwise end up on the floor.
-If you’ve been injured as a result of negligence at the supermarket, you can recover compensation for your injuries.
+If you’ve been injured as a result of negligence at a supermarket in Miami, you can recover compensation for your injuries.
 Find out how below.

 How Do You Know if Negligence Was Involved?

 The only ones who can truly determine who was at fault for an injury are judges and juries.
 However, if you’ve been injured at a supermarket, you can take some steps that will greatly improve your chances of securing a successful outcome for your injury claim.
 The keys are documentation and hiring a personal injury attorney.

 After your fall, don’t brush off your injuries as no big deal, even if you’re not in much pain.
 If you’re in pain, seek medical attention.
 It’s better to be safe than sorry, even if you learn that your injury isn’t all that serious.

 It’s also better to see a healthcare provider immediately after your fall so the cause of your injury can be quickly determined and documented.

 When you’ve been injured at a supermarket, make sure you alert the store manager.
 You shouldn’t give too many details about the incident, but make the manager aware that you slipped.
 Also, request the manager’s name and the store’s insurance information.

 If possible, you will want to obtain witness statements.
 At a minimum, write down the names and contact details for as many witnesses as you can.
 Their statements will greatly increase your chances in court.